 - Whisk egg, yolk, and sugar.
 As the milk heats in the saucepan, whisk 1 large egg and 1 additional egg yolk, and 3 tablespoons of sugar together in a large mixing bowl until the mixture is light in color and frothy in texture.

 - Whisk in flour and cornstarch.
-Add 2 tablespoons all-purpose flour and 1 ½ tablespoon cornstarch and whisk together until blended.
+Add 2 tablespoons of all-purpose flour and 1 ½ tablespoon cornstarch and whisk together until blended.

 - Temper the eggs.
 Once the milk is heated, temper the egg mixture by adding about ¼ cup of the heated milk, whisking vigorously.
 Repeat again, then add in the remaining milk and vanilla.
 This prevents the eggs from scrambling.